Specialising in Homes:

 Assessment:

-A thorough site analysis is the key to getting your journey off to a good start, and a good design will be informed by this, with many factors influencing both the approach and design development stages.
+A thorough site analysis is key to getting your journey off to a good start, and a good design will be informed by it, with many factors influencing both the approach and the design development stages.

 Without consideration of the site and surrounding context, we cannot expect to create an architectural design that responds well to the site and is supported by the local planning authority.